TwigWorld/django-settings-composer/README.md

 1. define project wide global settings and defaults
 2. suplement or override these with site-specific settings
 3. define environment-specific settings such as databases and keys
-4. 'switch on' specific settings groups, such as debug mode or use a sqlite database
+4. switch on/off whole setting groups, such as debug mode or https
-5. exclude certain apps, middleware etc. for specific setups
+5. exclude certain apps, middleware etc. under certain conditions

 ## Setup

 You can use as much or as little of the customisablity as you require.
 Django Settings Composer merely provides a basic framework and a few conventions to follow.
-The setting loader logic will look for files based on a particular permutation of environmental variables, but it doesn't care if individual files are missing, so only create the files you need.
+The setting loader logic will look for files based on a particular permutation of environmental variables.
+If certain environmental variables are not set, Django Settings Composer will not attempt to load settings for them.

 The loading logic is as follows: